A Wolf in Sheep's Clothing

 - Juvenile piranhas insinuate themselves into schools of other fishes, finding safety from larger predators in the crowd.
 They also feed off their non-piranha schoolmates, biting off pieces of the fins of unsuspecting companions.

 - Some types of livestock-guarding dog, such as the Great Pyrenees or Kuvasz, have been bred to look like sheep so they won't scare the herds they're supposed to be protecting.
+This also hides them from wolves, who get a surprise when the dog interferes with their hunting.

 - In the United States Air Force, there is an entire Fighter Wing that earned its nickname from an operation based on this concept.
 During The Vietnam War, North Vietnamese MiGs were pouncing on American F-100 Super Sabres, older, clumsier fighters that had been relegated to doing bombing missions.
 The 8th Tactical Fighter Wing, under the leadership of Robin "The Wolf" Olds, launched an operation where F-4 Phantoms would fly the same routes as the F-100s, flying close together so that two Phantoms would resemble a single Super Sabre on the North Vietnamese pilots' radar.
 When the unwary North Vietnamese pilots closed to engage what they thought were vulnerable bombers, they realized, often too late, that they had blundered into an ambush.
 Ever since then, the 8th TFW (now simply known as the 8th Fighter Wing) has been called "The Wolfpack."